droberts2013/xlr-flowdock-plugin/README.md

 # Preface #

-This document describes the functionality provided by the XL Release FlowDock plugin.
+This document describes the functionality provided by the XL Release Flowdock plugin.

 See the **XL Release Reference Manual** for background information on XL Release and release orchestration concepts.

 # Overview #

-The XL Release FlowDock plugin is a XL Release plugin that adds capability for sending message to a flowdock inbox.
+The XL Release Flowdock plugin is a XL Release plugin that adds capability for sending message to a flowdock inbox.

 # Requirements #